The Fortune of War: Plot summary

 The watch sees a ship hull-up on the horizon, USS Constitution, which Java immediately pursues.
-Aubrey and others from Leopard man two guns but the fight goes badly when Java's foremast gives way.
-The American commander makes few mistakes and soon Java strikes its colours.
-Constitution returns to Boston to refit, having taken part of Java for its own repair, then setting fire to her.
-Captain Lambert dies of his wounds ashore in Brazil.
-Aubrey is shot in his right arm, and too ill to be put ashore.
-Maturin stays with his patient, and works with Dr. Evans, the amiable ship's surgeon.
-All of Maturin's collections, except what he noted in his diary by words or drawings, are gone.
-During the voyage Maturin talks with a French passenger picked up at San Salvador, Pontet-Canet.
+Jack and others from Leopard man two guns but the fight goes badly when Java's foremast gives way.
+The American commander makes few mistakes and soon Java strikes its colours, yet another major defeat for the Royal Navy.
+Constitution takes prisoners, sets fire to Java, and returns to Boston to refit.
+Captain Lambert is mortally wounded and Jack has been shot in his right arm and is too ill to be put ashore, so Stephen stays with his patient aboard Constitution.
+All of Stephen's collections, except what he noted in his diary by words or drawings, are lost.
+During the voyage Stephen talks with a French passenger, Pontet-Canet, and works beside the ship's surgeon, Dr Evans.

-In Boston, Aubrey convalesces from his wounds in Dr. Choate's hospital, waiting for the next prisoner exchange.
-Jahleel Brenton of the US Navy Department questions him, but Aubrey puts him off, realizing now why his exchange is taking so long.
-Maturin is reacquainted with both Louisa Wogan and Michael Herapath, and then meets their daughter Caroline and Michael's father George.
-George is a wealthy merchant and a Loyalist in the Revolutionary War whose trade with China is interrupted by the present war.
-Maturin encounters Diana Villiers, still the mistress of Harry Johnson.
-He is a wealthy American slave owner from Maryland who is active as a spy for his nation.
-Johnson visits Aubrey who makes a comment about Maturin that reveals too much to the bluff spy.
-Maturin suspects that Johnson and Pontet-Canet have turned their attention away from Aubrey, towards him.
-He asks George Herapath to bring Aubrey a pair of pistols.
+By the time they reach Boston, Jack is severely weakened by pneumonia.
+Stephen requests that Jack be allowed to convalesce ashore in Dr Choate's hospital, the Asclepia, while waiting for the next prisoner exchange.
+Jack is questioned in his sickbed by an officer of the US Navy Department, but Jack puts him off, realizing now why his exchange is taking so long: the Americans and their French allies suspect Jack is the agent responsible for Stephen's acts of espionage, among other war crimes.
+Stephen is reacquainted with Louisa Wogan and Michael Herapath (both still apparently ignorant of his espionage) and then meets their newborn daughter Caroline and Michael's father.
+George Herapath is a wealthy merchant and Loyalist whose trade with China has been interrupted by the present war, as a British fleet is blockading Boston harbour.
+He and Jack quickly take a liking to each other.
+Stephen also finally encounters his former love interest Diana Villiers, still the mistress of Harry Johnson, a wealthy American slave owner from Maryland who is active as a spy for his nation.
+Johnson visits Aubrey in hospital, who makes a comment about Stephen that reveals too much to the bluff spy.
+Stephen suddenly suspects that Johnson and the French agents, Pontet-Canet and Jean Dubreuil, have turned their attention away from Jack and towards himself.
+He asks George Herapath to bring Jack a pair of pistols.